brunojppb/kanban-ui/README.md

 ### Endpoints:

-- GET `/todos` - List all tasks in the database
+- GET `/todos` - List all tasks in the database.

-response:
+Response:
 ```json
 [
   {